 In general, it is recommended to seal your travertine every 6-12 months, but that is highly dependent on use, and if areas receive heavier than normal traffic or soil.
 If you’re in doubt, you can always try the water test to see if your stone is in need of sealing: Pour water (about 3 inches in diameter) on the surface in several locations and let it sit for 30 minutes.
 If you see a dark mark or ring, the water is penetrating the stone and it’s time to reseal.
 Make sure to clean the surface thoroughly before sealing.

 Many of the cleaning products in your cabinet right now tend to rely on harsh acidic (low pH) or alkaline (high pH).
 As mentioned above with acidic foods, vinegar and other acidic-cleaning solutions should never be used on travertine or other natural stone, as they will dull the finish and both high and low pH cleaners are damaging to the protective sealant.

 Something like dish soap is relatively harmless, but since most tend to feature organic compounds called tallows, dish soap often leaves streaks and gradually clouds the surface over time.
 This is why it’s a good idea to use cleaning products that are specially formulated for use on natural stone.
-Granite Gold Daily Cleaner® is an effective stone-cleaning solution that is pH balanced, non-toxic, completely food-safe and is completely biodegradable.
+Granite Gold Daily Cleaner® is an effective stone-cleaning solution that is pH balanced and completely food-safe.
 For flooring, take a look at the Granite Gold Stone & Tile Floor Cleaner®.

 Have any more specific questions or concerns on how to care for your travertine or other natural stone?
 Feel free to reach out to our team of Stone Care Experts with three generations of stone-care experience at 1-800-475-STONE.
 Also, be sure to check out our full line stone care products to keep that marble looking as nice as the day it was installed!